Local Influencer Program

 We have worked with business leaders across Asia Pacific.
 Our coalition partners have had two roundtables of business leaders in Hong Kong, have built a self-sustaining network focused on disseminating LGBT+ inclusion best practices in Singapore, and partnered with the Economist and UNDP on Executive Dialogues in India.

-We have partnered with the UNDP in Bangkok to create a regional program, focused on building research and business champions across Thailand, the Philippines, Cambodia, Vietnam, China and India.
+We have partnered with the UNDP in Bangkok to create a regional program, focused on building research and business champions across Thailand, the Philippines, Vietnam, China and India.

 Latin America and the Caribbean